-- Synthetic/wool long underwear/tights tops and bottoms - Fleece jacket/sweater - Snow pants/bibs - O These are insulated pants with a water-resistant shell on the outside.
+- Synthetic/wool long underwear/tights tops and bottoms

+- Fleece jacket/sweater

+- Snow pants/bibs

+- These are insulated pants with a water resistant shell on the outside.
 Bibs are like overalls and they keep the snow out better.
+For an affordable option we recommend the Arctix Essential Insulated Bib which can be found on Amazon.

+- Jacket

-For an affordable option we recommend the Arctix Essential Insulated Bib which can be found on Amazon. - Jacket - O This is usually insulated with a water-resistant shell on the outside.
-If you can't find that you can also where thick fleece jacket with a water-resistant shell layer over that. - Footwear - O You will be provided with ski/board boots, but you will need something to wear around town in snowy/slushy weather.
+- o This is usually insulated with a water resistant shell on the outside.
+If you can't find that you can also where thick fleece jacket with a water resistant shell layer over that.

+- Footwear

+- You will be provided with ski/board boots, but you will need something to wear around town in snowy/slushy weather.
 Ideally, you want a thick, waterproof boot like a rain boot or a hiking boot.
 Tennis shoes can work, just know they might get wet or your feet might get cold.

 - We will also need some warm boots for our day when we play in the snow.

 - Socks

 - o For ski/board days you will want to wear wool or synthetic socks.
 They will keep your feet much warmer than cotton.

 - Gloves insulated and water resistant

 - Beanie/Toboggan/Stocking Cap

 - Neck gaiter/Buff/Balaclava/Scarf

 - Goggles/Sunglasses

-- Backpack to carry your lunch and extra gear in.
-You can wear it skiing or leave it in a locker (that you pay for) at the base.
+- Optional: Backpack to carry your lunch and extra gear in.
+You can wear it skiing or leave it in a locker at the base.

-- Hand/Toe Warmers

-- Helmet (Required: check the box during registration if you don't have your own)